-Of course, organizations and managers are going to train new hires on the daily tasks to be performed, but KSA’s are what a person has to have coming into the door.
-The job posting does not necessarily list all the KSA’s needed to do the job well, just the ones that new hires need coming in the first day.
+Of course, organizations and managers are going to train new hires on the daily tasks to be performed, but KSAs are what a person has to have when they enter the job.
+The job posting does not necessarily list all the KSAs needed to do the job well, just the ones that new hires need coming in on the first day.

 Education and Experience Requirements

 Education and experience requirements tell applicants the mix of formal education and work experience they need in order to be considered for the job.
 These requirements help organizations target their postings to entry-level, mid-career, or late-career applicants.

 Many times organizations will allow for some flexibility between the amount of education and experience required.
 They will often allow applicants to meet a total number of years between education and experience.
 For example, an organization could post a job that requires a bachelor’s degree plus three years of experience in a related field.
 To allow for people who did not go to college, the organization could allow the experience to substitute for education on a year-for-year basis.
 To allow people with additional education and little experience, the organization might allow a master’s degree substitute for two of the three years of experience required.
 It depends on how flexible the organization wants or needs to be.